Taking a conceptual photo requires capturing a shot that illustrates an idea – therefore isn’t every photo we take ‘conceptual’? No.

 With concept photos you need to make sure the background is relevant or utterly plain – there’s no middle ground.

-With concept photos, everything you place in the shot is used to extract meaning by the viewer so anything misplaced or overlooked will make your message muddled.
+With concept photos everything you place in the shot is used to extract meaning by the viewer.
+Anything misplaced or overlooked will make your message muddled.

-Use a wide aperture (i.e. F/2 or wider) to blur out the background as much as possible if you can’t change your angle otherwise.
+Use a wide aperture (F/2 or wider) to blur out the background as much as possible if you can’t change your angle otherwise.

 We’ve all seen the goldfish swimming in the lightbulb shot – while we may not have all figured out what it means it’s still a good example of conceptual photography.

-If you’re not using an object in a usual way like this, then consider replacing it for a similarly shaped object – advertisers do this a lot.
+If you’re not using an object in a usual way like this, then consider replacing it for a similar shaped object – advertisers do this a lot.